OfficeDev/office-js-docs-pr/docs/word/create-better-add-ins-for-word-with-office-open-xml.md

 > [!TIP]
 > You can edit Office Open XML markup in a text editor like Notepad.
-If you open it in Visual Studio 2015, you can use  **Edit >Advanced > Format Document** (Ctrl+K, Ctrl+D) to format the package for easier editing.
+If you open it in Visual Studio, you can use  **Edit >Advanced > Format Document** (Ctrl+K, Ctrl+D) to format the package for easier editing.
 Then you can collapse or expand document parts or sections of them, as shown in Figure 12, to more easily review and edit the content of the Office Open XML package.
 Each document part begins with a **pkg:part** tag.

 *Figure 12.
-Collapse and expand package parts for easier editing in Visual Studio 2015*
+Collapse and expand package parts for easier editing in Visual Studio*

 ![Office Open XML code snippet for a package part.](../images/office15-app-create-wd-app-using-ooxml-fig12.png)